 Build up to completing three, 20 minute sessions each week.

-The end results of dropping a dress size without dieting
+The end results of exercise on your dress size

 Simply by carrying out the specific exercises outlined above, within six weeks, you will notice that your body has become noticeably leaner and firmer.
 Additionally, you will have broken out of the yo-yo diet syndrome and by sticking to your new-found healthy regime, you will see your dress size falling instead of rising!